-► ENROLLMENT FEE
+ENROLLMENT FEE

-After admission the student should submit a \$250 fee to insure a place in the incoming class.
+After admission, the student should submit a \$250 fee to insure a place in the incoming class.
 This fee is non-refundable after May 1.

-► CERTIFICATION OF HEALTH
+CERTIFICATE OF HEALTH

 The entering student's medical history record and physical examination report are submitted on forms provided by the University after acceptance for admission and before the student's arrival on campus.
-Students with a learning disability should provide written documentation of that disability after acceptance for admission to the Director of the Academic and Career Support Center who will determine appropriate accommodations.
+Students with a learning disability should provide written documentation of that disability after acceptance for admission to the Disability Coordinator within the Stoner Health Center who determines eligibility for accommodations.